 Section 2-12.
 Eligibility.
 No person shall be eligible for election to any town office who is not at the time of his election a resident and elector of said town and any person ceasing to be a resident and/or elector of said town shall cease to hold elective office in the town.

 Section 2-13.
 Vacancies.
 Any vacancy in any elective town office, except as provided otherwise in this Charter, shall be filled from the electorate of the town by appointment by the Council for the unexpired portion of the term.
-In filling any vacancy, the Council shall appoint a person of the same political party as that of the former incumbent unless said incumbent was not an enrolled member of a political party, in which case his successor shall not be an enrolled member of a political party.
+In filling any vacancy, the Council shall appoint a person of the same political party as nominated the former incumbent unless said incumbent was not an enrolled member of a political party, in which case his successor shall not be an enrolled member of a political party.

 Section 2-14.
 Voting Districts.
 All officers of the Town of Berlin who are chosen by election shall be elected at large.
 The voting districts shall continue to be as established on the effective date of this Charter provided the Council upon the recommendation of the Registrar of Voters may, from time to time, by ordinance divide the town into voting districts for the establishment of polling places therein.